If you're looking for the best AR glasses out there, we've got you covered right here.

 There is a place for it for consumers, although it may still be some time before we see the technology becoming widespread.

 This all depends on the glasses, of course, and their respective use case.
 Augmented reality glasses, as mentioned in the intro, are still a developing industry, and therefore come with higher barriers to entry.

 For some older or less enterprise-style candidates, these can be had between $500 and $1000, while for the increasingly specialist choices, you'll be looking at several thousand.

 Do you need glasses for augmented reality?

-Technically speaking, yes.
+Technically speaking, no, but glasses provide a more immersive method of experiencing AR.
 This is because augmented reality tech works via adding digital content to an existing display that is essentially laid over what the camera sees in the real world.